web-mojo/ReelGuard-Releases/README.md

 - Lists mounted SD/CF/CFexpress/SSDs/microSDs and other removable drives to perform backup checks
 - Multiple post backup check operation modes - Wipe Card or Fake-Format Card (reversible)
 - Force operators to format cards in camera with the fake-format mode
-- Folder Mode for simple mirror file comparison of 2 destinations
+- Folder Mode for simple mirror file comparison of 2 or more destinations
 - Prep-Mode to quickly prepare (wipe/fake-format) cards for an upcoming shoot
 - Detailed settings to adjust the app to your workflow such as ignoring files and folders during backup-checks, flag certain filetypes, hotkeys, and more...